alvyynm/alvyynm/README.md

 ### Hi there, I'm Alvin 👋

-🌱 I’m currently learning React JS
+🌱 I’m currently learning fullstack JS development with the MERN stack

 📫 How to reach me: [@alvyynm](https://twitter.com/alvyynm)